Dam Safety Program

 The function of regulating the licensed dams is carried out by Regional and Victoria staff.
 Dams 9 metres or greater are the responsibility of Victoria staff and dams below 9 metres are a Regional responsibility.

-Annually, owners of High, Very High, and Extreme Consequence dams are required to report on the work that they have undertaken over the past year in keeping their dams safe and in compliance with the BC Dam Safety Regulation.
-Letters (including a survey form for each dam) requesting this information will be mailed by November 30th, 2012.
+Annually, owners of High, Very High and Extreme Consequence dams are required to report on the work they have undertaken over the past year in keeping their dams safe and in compliance with the BC Dam Safety Regulation.
+Letters (including a survey form for each dam) requesting this information will be mailed by November 29, 2013.
+The survey form must be completed and returned by January 31, 2014.

-If you have NOT received this letter by mid-December, or you believe that your dam has been reclassified to a High, Very High, or Extreme consequence rating and would like to submit this information, please complete and submit the following 2012 Inspection Compliance form using directions provided within:
+If you have NOT received this letter by mid-December, or you believe that your dam has been reclassified to a High, Very High, or Extreme consequence rating and therefore need to submit a form, please complete and submit the following 2013 BC Dam Safety Regulations Compliance form using the directions provided within:

 Note: users of Adobe Reader may be able to submit the PDF form directly using their email/internet server.
 Open the above PDF form, complete all of the gray cells in the form, then click “Submit Form” in the upper right corner of the purple ribbon.
 The form may also be saved and printed.